syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 {% endtabs %}

 ## Multiple selection mode
-More than one date can be selected in a random manner by using `DateRangePickerSelectionMode` as multiple.
+More than one date can be selected in a random manner by using `DateRangePickerSelectionMode` as `multiple`.
 Clicking again on selected dates can do deselection.

 {% tabs %}
 {% highlight Dart %}